kanboard/documentation/content/en/v1/plugins/registration.md

 Available methods from `Kanboard\Core\Plugin\Base`:

-- `initialize()`: Executed when the plugin is loaded
+- `initialize()`: Executed when the plugin is loaded.
-- `getClasses()`: Return all classes that should be stored in the dependency injection container
+- `getClasses()`: Returns all classes that should be stored in the dependency injection container.
-- `on($event, $callback)`: Listen on internal events
+- `on($event, $callback)`: Listens to internal events.
-- `getPluginName()`: Should return plugin name (must match plugins.json `"title":` entry for "Plugin Directory" version update notifications to work)
+- `getPluginName()`: Returns the plugin name (must match the `plugins.json` `"title":` entry for "Plugin Directory" version update notifications to work).
-- `getPluginAuthor()`: Should return plugin author
+- `getPluginAuthor()`: Returns the plugin author.
-- `getPluginVersion()`: Should return plugin version
+- `getPluginVersion()`: Returns the plugin version.
-- `getPluginDescription()`: Should return plugin description
+- `getPluginDescription()`: Returns the plugin description.
-- `getPluginHomepage()`: Should return plugin Homepage (link)
+- `getPluginHomepage()`: Returns the plugin homepage (link).
-- `setContentSecurityPolicy(array $rules)`: Override default HTTP CSP rules
+- `setContentSecurityPolicy(array $rules)`: Overrides default HTTP CSP rules.
-- `onStartup()`: If present, this method is executed automatically when the event "app.bootstrap" is triggered
+- `onStartup()`: If present, this method is executed automatically when the event `app.bootstrap` is triggered.
-- `getCompatibleVersion()`: You may want to specify the Kanboard version compatible with the plugin
+- `getCompatibleVersion()`: Specifies the Kanboard version compatible with the plugin.

-Your plugin registration class can also inherit from `Kanboard\Core\Base`, that way you can access all classes and methods of Kanboard easily.
+Your plugin registration class can also inherit from `Kanboard\Core\Base`, allowing you to access all classes and methods of Kanboard easily.

-This example will fetch the user \#123:
+For example, to fetch user #123:

 ```php
 $this->user->getById(123);